Back arrow

 Ella Plan B

-When it works Ella can be taken up to 5 days, or 120 hours, after unprotected intercourse.
-Plan B should be taken a bit sooner, within 3 days, or 72 hours.
-For both options, it’s most effective to take the pill as soon as possible.
+When it works Ella can be taken up to 5 days (120 hours) after unprotected intercourse.
+Plan B should be taken within 3 days (72 hours).
+For both options, it's most effective to take the pill as soon as possible.

-Effectiveness Ella is 95% effective when used as directed.
-Plan B is close behind, about 89% effective with proper intended use.
+Effectiveness 95% effective when used as directed.
+89% effective with proper intended use.

-Weight considerations* Ella works best in those weighing less than 195 pounds.
-Plan B is most effective in people weighing 165 pounds or less.
+Weight considerations* Works best in those weighing less than 195 pounds.
+Most effective in people weighing 165 pounds or less.

-How to get it Ella requires a prescription, so if you're in a rush consider using an online service like Hey Jane to get a prescription in advance.
-You can always keep it tucked away at home for a future emergency.
-Plan B is available over-the-counter at most drug stores and does not require a prescription (though insurance can cover the cost if you have one).
+How to get it Requires a prescription.
+Consider using an online service like Hey Jane to get a prescription in advance — you can keep it at home for a future emergency.
+Available over-the-counter at most drug stores.
+No prescription required, though insurance can cover the cost if you have one.

-Resuming oral contraceptives If you intend to start or restart a daily oral birth control pill after taking an emergency contraceptive, plan to wait at least 5 days after taking Ella, because the ingredients in oral birth control may make Ella less effective.
-If you take Plan B, you can take birth control pills as soon as the next day.
+Resuming oral contraceptives Wait at least 5 days after taking Ella before starting or restarting a daily oral birth control pill, as the ingredients may make Ella less effective.
+You can take birth control pills as soon as the next day.

 *Some studies show a higher rate of unintended pregnancy in people with a higher BMI.
 That being said, emergency contraceptive pills do not have a weight restriction, may still help to prevent pregnancy, and are safe no matter your BMI.